fieldtrip/website/tutorial/mouse_eeg.md

 ### Rereferencing

-The two most frontal electrodes in the grid, just anterior of the Fp1 and the Fp2 electrode, were used durig the recording as the ground and reference.
+The two most frontal electrodes in the grid, just anterior of the Fp1 and the Fp2 electrode, were used during the recording as the ground and reference.
 For the subsequent analyses we rereference the data to a common average over all electrodes.

     cfg            = [];
     cfg.reref      = 'yes';